Reforms of the Hongwu Emperor: Artisans

-Hereditary soldiers
+Soldiers

 Self-sufficiency was a key aspect of the state's operations, with the army alone consuming nearly half of its income.
 The Emperor's goal was to make the army independent from the market and able to "supply a million soldiers without the government having to provide a single grain of rice".
 In 1373, demobilized soldiers were given 50 mu (2.9 ha) of land, a cow, and seed, with the condition that 70% of them would engage in agriculture in the borderlands and 80% in the interior.
 Soldiers were under hereditary obligation to serve, with each family required to provide one member for military service in each generation.

 The Ministry of War maintained lists of these hereditary soldiers and collected benefits and taxes from them.
 Additionally, a tenth of the state's agricultural land was designated for their use.
 The purpose of their farming was to provide food for the army.
 If the government needed raw materials for the navy or army, it could simply order the hereditary soldiers to grow them.

 Trade and travel

 The Emperor's distrust of the official elite was accompanied by a disdainful attitude towards merchants.
-He viewed weakening the influence of the merchant and landowner class as a top priority for his government.
-As part of this effort, he implemented high taxes in and around Suzhou, which was the main commercial and economic hub of China at the time.
+He implemented high taxes in and around Suzhou, which was the main commercial and economic hub of China at the time.
 Additionally, thousands of wealthy families in the area were forced to relocate to Nanjing and the southern bank of the Yangtze River.
 To prevent unauthorized business activities, traveling merchants were required to report their names and cargo to local agents and undergo monthly inspections by the authorities.
 They were also obligated to store their goods in government warehouses.